 Upload a SubRip (.srt) subtitle file and instantly download it as a WebVTT (.vtt) file.
 All timestamps and text are preserved — no quality loss.

-Upload your SubRip file and get a ready-to-use WebVTT file in seconds.
-No account needed.
-No file uploads.
-Everything runs in your browser.
+Upload your SubRip file and get a ready-to-use WebVTT caption file for the HTML5 track element, Vimeo, LMS uploads, and custom web players.
+No account needed, no file uploads, and everything runs in your browser.

 Convert SRT to VTT in milliseconds - entirely in your browser.
 No server uploads, no queues, and no account required.